-When the new law is implemented, foreign sellers and online marketplaces (not established in Norway) must register with the Norwegian Tax Authority once their VAT liable sales reach NOK 50,000 (approximately $5,500 USD or €5,000 EUR) during a 12-month period.
-They will also be required to collect VAT at the point of sale on low-value goods (valued at less than NOK 3,000) and remitted back to the Norwegian Tax Authority on a quarterly basis.
+With this new law, foreign sellers and online marketplaces (not established in Norway) must register with the Norwegian Tax Authority once their VAT liable sales reach NOK 50,000 (approximately $5,500 USD or €5,000 EUR) during a 12-month period.
+They are also required to collect VAT at the point of sale on low-value goods (valued at less than NOK 3,000) and remitted back to the Norwegian Tax Authority on a quarterly basis.

 Who is impacted by the Norway VOEC?

-This new simplified scheme will affect B2C businesses if they meet the following thresholds for selling goods into Norway.
+This simplified scheme affects B2C businesses if they meet the following thresholds for selling goods into Norway.

 - More than NOK 50,000 (~$5,500 USD or €5,000 EUR)